jevally/XeroPresence/DOCUMENTATION.md

 # Documentation

 ## config.json
-Here is a blank config.json preset
+Here is an example config.json
 Copy the code and save it to a new file named config.json
 The file should be in the same directory as XeroPresence.exe

+A blank config.json can be downloaded here:
+[config.json](https://raw.githubusercontent.com/Dekirai/XeroPresence/main/config.json) (Right-Click and click "Save link as...")
 ```json
 {
    "Lobby":{